 For more than 26 years teacher training courses have been held in Devon at SOL.
 It is a very important part of our work and something we always look forward to.
 As with our student courses, if you come you will have a fully integrated experience of life in host families, work inside and outside the classroom, as well as time spent exploring Devon and the Atlantic coast.

-To share life in an English family home and see first-hand it’s cultural differences and variety.
+To share life in an English family home and see first-hand its cultural differences and variety.
 It is an excellent way of experiencing for yourselves and adapting to another culture.
-Our English Language Teacher courses include reflection on these experiences, which may well then feed into and influence the kind of activities you do in the classroom to prepare your learners for life, wherever they may go.
+Our English Language Teacher courses include reflection on these experiences, which can then feed into and influence the kind of activities you do in the classroom to prepare your learners for life, wherever they may go.

-Our English Language Teacher courses have social evenings which can include skittles, pub quizzes and folk singing.
+Our English Language Teacher courses include social evenings with activities such as skittles, pub quizzes and folk singing.
 We like you to get a flavour of what is currently happening in Devon and the UK at the time you are with us.
 Exploring the local and national media and working on it from a classroom methodology perspective as well as for yourselves.

 Although you make your own way to England, we can always advise you on travel.
-We’ll meet you in London at around midday and take you to Devon with a stop at Salisbury en route.
+We will meet you in London at around midday and take you to Devon with a stop at Salisbury en route.

 Our course will run from August 2nd-13th, 2020.
 There will be a focus on the following approaches and areas: Project Based Learning, Content and Language Integrated Learning (CLIL), Learning Locally and Engaging Students Outside the Classroom, and Critical Media Skills.